 Dogs, too, can develop fears and phobias: a fear of loud noises, fear of the vet’s office, thunderphobia, fear of men in hats, and so on.

-And whether in dogs and humans, fear has an easily recognizable signature that can be seen in how the person or dog moves in their body through space.
+And whether in dogs or humans, fear has an easily recognizable signature that can be seen in how the person or dog moves in their body through space.
 (This is much more transparent in dogs than it is in human beings.)

 What this kind of posture ^ indicates is a feeling of being thrown off-balance both physically and emotionally.
 I’ve written many times about my dog Freddie’s panic attacks and how whenever he had one he would get low to the ground and tremble, etc. But when I could get him to speak on command, all the fear left his body—at least temporarily—and his head, shoulders and tail all came back up to their normal position, upright positions.
 Fear physically pushes a dog’s head and shoulders down.
 Confidence lifts them up.

 Since this series of posts is ostensibly about the use and/or misuse of so-called aversive techniques in dog training—fear, force, punishment and corrections—and since I’ve made a case so far for the use of force, punishment, and corrections (within certain parameters), is there any value in using fear as a training tool or as a motivation for learning?

 I’m not advocating for scaring a dog into obeying commands.
 Just the opposite.
 What I am advocating for is a very specific “scare tactic,” which is similar to the way we throw young kids up in the air (and catch them), and where we pretend to be monsters or zombies on Halloween and make kids shriek in a combination of pleasure and fear.